kubearmor/KubeArmor/getting-started/kubearmor_apparmor_implementation_overview.md

 ![Action Conflict](./resources/Apparmor-domain-transition.png)

 The above figure illustrate how we decide that we need to perform a domain transition for a certain binary.

+## Apparmor profiles for privileged pods and pods with additional capabilities

+Pods with additional capabilities are supported across all runtimes, hence apparmor profiles can be set here.
+We provide more capabilities than docker default profile to make them work.

+On **containerd** runtime, we are able to use apparmor profiles to secure privileged pods.
+However on **cri-o** and **docker** runtimes, they do not allow us to set any apparmor profile for privileged pods.